Daohugouthallus: Etymology

-Daohugouthallus ciliiferus fossil specimens were found near Daohugou village in Nincheng County.
-The village lends its name to the first part of the genus “Daohugou” while the second part “thallus” is a Latin term which refers to a plant-like body without typical differentiation into parts such as roots, stems and leaves.
-“Ciliiferus” comes from the Latin for bearing cilia, referring to the presence of cilia present in this macrolichen.
+Daohugouthallus ciliiferus fossil specimens were found near Daohugou village in Ningcheng County.
+The village lends its name to the first part of the genus "Daohugou" while the second part "thallus" is a Latin term which refers to a plant-like body without typical differentiation into parts such as roots, stems and leaves.
+"Ciliiferus" comes from the Latin for bearing cilia, referring to the presence of cilia present in this macrolichen.

 Description

 The thalli of Daohugouthallus ciliiferus are approximately 5 cm high and 3 cm wide and foliose to subfruticose.
 The slender lobes have tapering tips and are approximately 5 mm long and between 0.5 and 1.5 mm wide.
 Their branching pattern is irregular, and in some places lateral cilia and lobules are present.
-Aggregated, punctiform black spots are regularly visible on the surface of the lichen remnants, and the upper cortex is approximately 1 µm thick and described as conglutinate, i.e. stuck together.
+Aggregated, punctiform black spots are regularly visible on the surface of the lichen remnants, and the upper cortex is approximately 1 μm thick and described as conglutinate, i.e. stuck together.

 The photobiont component of the D. ciliiferus specimens is comparable to extant green algae species.
-These cells are globose with a diameter of between 1.5 and 2.5 µm.
+These cells are globose with a diameter of between 1.5 and 2.5 μm.
 The mycobiont-photobiont attachment is via wall-to-wall interface, allowing nutrient exchange between the fungal and algal components.
-The fungal hyphae of the mycobiont component are filamentous and septate with a diameter of less than 1.25 µm.
+The fungal hyphae of the mycobiont component are filamentous and septate with a diameter of less than 1.25 μm.
 Both the photobiont cells and fungal hyphae are narrower than those of extant macrolichen species which could be due to drying during the fossilisation process which caused shrinkage.
 Alternatively, the photobiont algae species could have been naturally smaller in size in this lichen species.
 No alternative explanation has been proposed as to why the fungal hyphae are smaller than those in comparable extant macrolichens.

 With an estimated age of around 165 Ma, Daohugouthallaceae could be the oldest known macrolichen family aside from Icmadophilaceae.
 It has been confirmed that D. ciliiferus was an gymnosperm epiphyte due to the more recent specimens being found attached to an unidentified gymnosperm branch.
 However, the key identification features for determining the way in which the macrolichen attached itself to the branch or bark, such as rhizines, tomentum, or an umbilicus, are missing.

 Classification

 When compared to extant lichen genera, it has been found that the thallus morphology is most similar to foliose Parmeliaceae.
 However, the resemblance is not morphologically close enough to include D. ciliiferus in the Parmeliaceae family.
 For this reason, a monogeneric family has been proposed for this fossil – Daohugouthallaceae –with the unique genus Daohugouthallus.
-The consensus is that D. ciliiferus could be described within the Class Lecanoromycetes but the Phylum is currently Fungi incertae sedis, i.e. uncertain placement.
+The consensus is that D. ciliiferus could be described within the class Lecanoromycetes but the Phylum is currently Fungi incertae sedis, i.e. uncertain placement.
 The external morphology could be closely correlated to the extant lichen species Everniastrum cirrhatum.
 However, several key diagnostic features which would allow for a more accurate classification are missing including hamathecia, asci, and ascospore structures.